harrywang/wit/README.md

 # About

-How to issue a ERC20 token in 10 minutes.
+How to issue an ERC20 token in 10 minutes.

 The followings are used in this tutorial: